What Happens When You Get In A Scooter Accident?

-What happens when you get in a scooter accident?
 Because of their increasing popularity in cities, we will start to see more and more accidents involving electric scooters.
-Scooters may be a great step towards reduced emissions, reduced traffic, and cleaner city air, but it will take time to adjust to their presence.
+Scooters may be a great step toward reduced emissions, reduced traffic and cleaner city air, but it will take time to adjust to their presence.
 This blog discusses scooters in Denver and what to do if you are involved in a scooter accident.

 Two companies, LimeBike and Bird, placed electric, dockless scooters in Denver in the summer of 2018.
 City officials quickly became concerned, as the scooters were sometimes blocking public right of ways or otherwise interfering with traffic.
 Denver ordered the companies to cease operations because the companies were in violation of city codes.
 The companies were operating without a permit, and the scooters were not being properly operated or stored.

 Denver, at the end of the summer/early fall 2018, cleared the way for the companies to resume operations.
 The City clarified (sort of) its guidelines concerning the scooters, and issued permits to operate scooters to five companies: Bird, Lime, Razor, Lyft, and Spin.
 Bird and Lime resumed operations right away, followed by Lyft, Razor, and, lastly, Spin.
 Now all companies with permits have scooters operating in Denver, with a total of 1,750 machines in the city.
 As scooters become more prevalent, it is important to understand how to ride them and how to park them.